stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 ### Commands

-We can now implement the specific commands required for rendering the triangle in the demo.
+The specific commands required for rendering the triangle can now be implemented.

 The following factory method is added on the `FrameBuffer` class to begin rendering to that buffer: